haohaostats/PopShiftCE/README.md

 ---
 ## 🚀 Example Workflow

-Here is a complete workflow to design a trial, check its operating characteristics under the null and an alternative, and visualize the results.
+Here is a complete workflow to design a trial, check its operating characteristics under the null and an alternative, and visualize the results. **For detailed parameter and function descriptions, see [Functions at a Glance](#functions-at-a-glance).**

 ### **Step 1: Build the CE Lookup Table 🧮**